-- Depending on area of work and level of training received, may be expected to conduct risk assessment and take responsibility for the health and safety of others. - Adhere to academic governance, equality and diversity, relevant health and safety and risk management requirements.
+- Is required to be aware of the risks in the work environment and their potential impact on their own work and that of others. - Adhere to academic governance, equality and diversity, relevant health and safety and risk management requirements.

 University of Sunderland